ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-11-Revolve,_Sweep,_Loft_-_CAD_Tools_You_Need_to_Know-_Education_Chapter_1_Lesson_11.md

 ---

-A) A solid object is created
+A) An error message appears

-B) A void or cylinder is created inside
+B) The revolve operation fails

-C) The revolve operation fails
+C) A void or cylinder is created inside

-D) An error message appears
+D) A solid object is created

 ---

-B) A void or cylinder is created inside
+C) A void or cylinder is created inside

 ///